RainMamba: Enhanced Locality Learning with State Space Models for Video Deraining: CONCLUSION

 In this work, we present a novel video deraining framework RainMamba with the improved state space models.
 To the best of our knowledge, we are the first to apply state space models to achieve effective rain streaks and raindrops removal in videos.
 To better adapt Mamba to video deraining tasks, we introduce a Hilbert scanning mechanism to preserve the regional details based on the sequence level, which is the core element of our Local Mamba Block.
 Moreover, a difference-guided dynamic contrastive locality learning is designed to further enhance the local semantics from the patch level.
 Experimental results on four video-deraining benchmarking datasets demonstrate the superiority of our proposed framework.
 We believe this will be a compelling baseline for the future of state space models in the community of low-level vision tasks.

-\begin{acks} This work was supported by the Guangzhou-HKUST(GZ) Joint Funding Program (No. 2023A03J0671), This work is supported/funded by the Guangzhou Municipal Science and Technology Project (No. 2024A04J4230), the Guangzhou Industrial Information and Intelligent Key Laboratory Project (No. 2024A03J0628), the Nansha Key Area Science and Technology Project (No. 2023ZD003), and Guangzhou-HKUST(GZ) Joint Funding Program (No. 2024A03J0618). \end{acks}
+\begin{acks} This work was supported by the Guangzhou-HKUST(GZ) Joint Funding Program (No. 2023A03J0671), the Guangzhou Municipal Science and Technology Project (No. 2024A04J4230), a grant from the Research Grants Council of the Hong Kong Special Administrative Region, China (No. UGC/FDS16/E02/23), the Guangzhou Industrial Information and Intelligent Key Laboratory Project (No. 2024A03J0628), the Nansha Key Area Science and Technology Project (No. 2023ZD003), and Guangzhou-HKUST(GZ) Joint Funding Program (No. 2024A03J0618). \end{acks}

 [ \begin{@twocolumnfalse}

 \end{@twocolumnfalse} ]

 In this supplementary material, we present network complexity (Section \ref{Network}), more ablation studies (Section \ref{ab}) and extra visual demonstration (Section \ref{visual}).
 In addition, a video demo is provided to showcase the dynamic display of our proposed local scanning mechanism and the effectiveness of our method at this \href{https://github.com/TonyHongtaoWu/RainMamba}{link}.